How to Establish Paternity

 Naming the Baby and Obtaining a Birth Certificate

-When the baby isn’t born at a medical facility, the mother or the physician, midwife, or other individual assisting in the delivery is required to notify health-care personnel of the birth.
-To reiterate, there’s no legal requirement that the baby be named during this time, but it’s customary to do so.
+If the baby isn’t born at a medical facility, the mother or the attending individual must notify healthcare personnel of the birth.
+Naming isn’t legally required at this moment, but it’s customary.

-In any case, when the mother didn’t name the baby or didn’t disclose the father’s identity, it is possible to update the birth certificate at a later date to include those details.
-The state Department of Health or Bureau of Vital Statistics in each state is going to have procedures for putting the father’s name on the baby’s birth certificate or altering the birth certificate to indicate the child’s name.
-When you are going to be placing the father’s name on the birth certificate, a lot of states are going to require the un-married father to sign a voluntary affidavit acknowledging paternity form.
+If the mother hasn’t named the baby or disclosed the father’s identity, the birth certificate can be updated later.
+Each state’s Department of Health or Bureau of Vital Statistics has procedures for adding the father’s name or modifying the child’s name on the birth certificate.
+To include the father’s name, many states require the unmarried father to sign a voluntary affidavit acknowledging paternity form.

 Naming the Father: Establishing Paternity